EternityForest/AnyoneCanDoIt/MathELI5.md

 ### Relation to Multiplication

 Multiplying by 1/x  is the same as dividing by x.
+Multiplying by x will "undo" dividing by x, and give you the original number back, and vice versa, dividing can "undo" multiplication by the same number.

 But division by a variable does not produce a linear plot.